Efficient Message Passing for 0-1 ILPs with Binary Decision Diagrams: Experiments

-For the structured prediction problems in this experimental comparison there are dedicated efficient algorithms that exploit the problem structure, see related work.
-They outperform both our method and Gurobi significantly, but are not generally applicable and require extensive implementation effort, hence preventing their application to new structured prediction problem formulations.
+\myparagraph{Discussion} For each of the structured prediction problems in this experimental comparison there are dedicated efficient algorithms that exploit the problem structure, see related work.
+They outperform both our method and Gurobi significantly (by at least an order of magnitude), but are not generally applicable and hence unsuitable for new structured prediction problem formulations.

+For small instances Gurobi outperforms our solver, while on larger ones we can observe that due to its scalability our solver achieves shorter running times.
+The performance of our method in relation to Gurobi is remarkable, as Gurobi and similar leading ILP solvers are highly sophisticated and complex pieces of software that have been developed for decades.
+In contrast, our implementation is an academic effort that leaves plenty of room for further improvements in the future.
+Our method shows the potential for solving very large scale sparse problems in moderate time due to its scalability and parallelization properties.